Patient FAQ's

 1. You can do the appointment with a friend or family member who has a device and internet connection you can use, if you are comfortable with this option.

-2. We can arrange for the appointment to be facilitated from your referring GP clinic, so that the staff in the practice can help you connect to your appointment.
-If you would like to take this option, please call our practice on 02 8003 7668 so we can help you book this in.
+2. We can arrange for the appointment to be facilitated from your referring clinician office, so that they can help you connect to your appointment.
+If you would like to take this option and need some help organising this, please call our practice on 02 8003 7668.

-If your referring GP clinic is able to facilitate your telehealth appointment then yes absolutely.
-Our team will be able to arrange the appointments on your behalf.
-If you would like to take this option, please call our practice on 02 8003 7668 so we can help you book this in.
+If you need assistance, please call our practice on 02 8003 7668 so we can help you book this in.

-Please refer to our fees page for the latest and most accurate information.
+Please refer to our fees page for the latest and most accurate information

 Generally wait times for an appointment are 2-6 weeks.
 If you are flexible with the times you are available, we can get you seen quickly.
-We can also place you on a cancellation list for an earlier appointment (please send us an email [email protected] requesting you are added to the waitlist after booking your appointment)
+We can also place you on a cancellation list for an earlier appointment (please send us an email admin@dokotela.com.au requesting you are added to the waitlist after booking your appointment) Please note that we are not an emergency service.
+If you do require urgent care, please see your general practitioner, or go to the emergency department at your local hospital.

 We require:

-• A valid referral (or mental health care plan if you are seeing a Psychologist)
+A valid referral (or mental health care plan if you are seeing a Psychologist)

-• Medicare card
+Medicare card

-• Debit or credit card for payment
+Debit or credit card for payment

-• Up to date contact information
+Up to date contact information

-• Workcover clients also require an approval letter
+Workcover clients also require an approval letter

+We require a debit or credit card to secure your appointment and process payment after the appointment.
 Please note that if you need to cancel or change your appointment, we need at least 2 business days notice.
 If you do not provide enough notice or fail to show up for your appointment, you will be charged a cancellation fee of $110.

 We are unable to progress with your booking if you are unable to provide a credit or debit card as a payment method.